Our Supreme Cannabis Stock Prediction in 2019 (Buy or Sell?)

 Will Supreme Cannabis Company Go Up in 2019 (Should You Buy?)

-The legalization drive, thanks to the pot lobby, indicates that the market will be huge.
+The legalization drive, thanks to the pot lobby, indicates that the marijuana market will be huge.

 Will Supreme Cannabis Go Down in 2019 (Should You Sell?)

-Much of the risk derives from the hype that accompanies marijuana stocks.
-Most investors see the obvious potential but few stop to look at the dangers.
-The big obstacle is that marijuana is a commodity.
+Additional risk derives from the hype that accompanies marijuana stocks.
+Most investors see the obvious potential but few stop to look at the dangers… or the income statements.

-That’s the potential problem with marijuana.
+One of the biggest obstacles?
+Marijuana is a commodity.
 After all, it’s only a plant.

 The crucial factors that distinguish commoditized products are marketing and customer service.
 While the quality of marijuana may be a distinguishing factor for a while, that gap will narrow quickly.